 This top is a great place to start if you have always wanted to try fringe but were a little nervous about doing so.
-The fringe is subtle and just a little playful.
+The fringe trim is subtle and just a little playful.

 5. Go Neutral

 Loud, bright colors and a ton of fringe may leave you looking like a fringe mop.
 If you are new to fringe or want a classy look, a neutral-colored cream fringe top is a soft and subtle way to introduce your wardrobe.
 Try a light-colored fringe top with neutral khaki pants and tan boots, or put together a tone-on-tone look and see how fringe adds texture and visual interest to an otherwise basic sweater.